 - 9- If the SUB-Domain concept is implemented the Active C-MAPPER in the main domain MUST inform all C-MAPPERs inside Sub-Domains by sending BGT to them. - 10- In scenarios with SUB-Domains implemented it is possible to filter any desired Bidirectional Multicast group from being updated to the Active C-MAPPER within each Sub-Domain by the Active C-MAPPER in the main domain. - 11- BGT MUST BE exchanged between neighbor clients when a new client is added at the time of synchronization. - 12- When the Autosense mechanism is used, it is possible to remove a multicast group from the Bidirectional logic or announce it deactivated.
-This can be done by defining the group (G) on the C-MAPPER or Active C-MAPPER and introduce it to population by setting the R-Flag in the BGT. - 13- If a PIM-NG aware router senses that it is in ideal state for a Bidirectional Group for 60 minutes or better to say it hasn't received any updates from the C-MAPPER about group (G) nor it has been part of the Bidirectional Tree for that (G) it MUST remove it from its internal BGT and change its logic until further notice from the C-MAPPER. - 14- Each TR MUST send an empty Joined Groups Table to the closest C-MAPPER every 10 minutes to the C-MAPPER.
-This empty table is sign that all the groups that are announced by the C-MAPPER are active.
-And eventually C-MAPPERs MUST inform the Active C-MAPPER about the situation. - 15- If a TR is pruned from the Bidirectional Tree of group (G)or better to say it is not part of the Bidirectional tree of (G) for 20 minutes it announces this to C-MAPPER by sending the Joined Groups table and putting an entry for that group (G) in the table.
-This is the only time the logic of using Joined Groups Table is different. - 16- If C-MAPPER or Active C-MAPPER doesn't receive a joined Groups Table from at least one TR showing that all the announced Bidirectional Groups are active for 50 minutes or 5 times to the default time TRs must send their periodical messages containing Joined Groups Table to C-MAPPER, it MUST announce that (G) not active by sending a BGT and setting the associated R-Flag of that Group so that all the population will remove that group until further notice or better to say until at least one source for that group becomes active.
+This can be done by defining the group (G) on the C-MAPPER or Active C-MAPPER and introduce it to population by setting the R-Flag in the BGT. - 13- If a PIM-NG aware router senses that it is in ideal state for a Bidirectional Group for 60 minutes or better to say it hasn't received any updates from the C-MAPPER about group (G) nor it has been part of the Bidirectional Tree for that (G) it MUST remove it from its internal BGT and change its logic until further notice from the C-MAPPER. - 14- Each TR MUST send an empty BGT to the closest C-MAPPER every 10 minutes to the C-MAPPER.
+This empty table is a sign that all the groups that are announced by the C-MAPPER are active.
+And eventually C-MAPPERs MUST inform the Active C-MAPPER about the situation. - 15- If a TR is pruned from the Bidirectional Tree of group (G)or better to say it is not part of the Bidirectional tree of (G) for 20 minutes it announces this to C-MAPPER by sending the BGT and putting an entry for that group (G) in the table plus setting the R-Flag for that group - 16- If C-MAPPER or Active C-MAPPER doesn't receive a BGT from at least one TR showing that all the announced Bidirectional Groups are active for 50 minutes or 5 times to the default time TRs must send their periodical messages containing BGT to C-MAPPER , it MUST announce that (G) not active by sending a BGT and setting the associated R-Flag of that Group so that all the population will remove that group until further notice or better to say until at least one source for that group becomes active.